Peer Review Process

 Manuscripts that pass the initial assessment will be handled by Principal Editor or Associate Editor to oversee the review process for contribution, originality, relevance, and presentation.
 All manuscripts are subject to peer review and authors can expect a decision, or an explanation for the delay, within 2 months of receipt.
 If a revision is invited, the corresponding author should submit the revised manuscript within 2 weeks.
 The final decision is taken by Principal Editors based on the information gained through the peer-review process.

 Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer-review.
-A single-blind review is applied, where authors' identities are known to reviewers.
+A double-blind review is applied.
 Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.

 We ensure that the reviewed manuscript is treated confidentially prior to being published, as explained in publication ethics.